oluwabernard/alx-system_engineering-devops/0x02-shell_redirections/README.md

-solutions to the 0x02-shell_redirections task i/o Redirections and filter
+solution to i/o redirections and filter task